 2. You are never their priority or main concern unless it benefits them.

 Do most of your conversations have to do with THEIR problems and struggles in life?
-How often do you feel like they truly listen and are concerned for you when you tell them about YOUR problems or struggles?
+How often do you feel like they genuinely listen and are concerned for you when you tell them about YOUR problems or conflicts?
 How much time is spent comforting THEM or making THEM feel better?
 Do they ever reciprocate?

 I would say that Alex and I easily spent 95% of the time talking about HIM and his problems and struggles.
 I was always comforting him and reassuring him that life was not as terrible as he would always perceive.
 The ONLY times he EVER seemed to be concerned for me was when he would try to make others in my life look bad and convince me that he was the only good thing in my life wanting me to be happy.
 There was even a time when I was hiking with a friend and had a mother moose charge at us!
 I could have died if the moose hadn’t stopped and left us alone after chasing us off.
 When I texted Alex and told him, HE DIDN’T RESPOND!
 Even when I told him and our friends about it in person, he had no reaction or ounce of concern for me while everyone else obviously did.
 My life was ALL about HIM.
 No one else.
 I couldn’t even think about myself and my well-being when I was with him.